ilanaliouchouche/Profitable-Path-Detection-in-Currency-Graphs/README.md

 ```

 ### Testing and Visualizing an algorithm
-To see a path research execution example with an interactive, you can modify the main function in `src/optimal_paths.py` to specify the desired algorithm and run (you can run it directly):
+To see a path research execution example with an interactive view, you can modify the main function in `src/optimal_paths.py` to specify the desired algorithm and run (you can run it directly):
 ```bash
 python src/optimal_paths.py
 ```